bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 ## Spread Trading

+Strategies are categorised as debit or credit, which means they either cost you money upfront to enter (i.e. you pay a net debit), or you collect money upfront (receive a net credit).

+### Bull Call (debit)

+A bull call spread costs money but you control when you profit.

+You want to bet the stock goes up, but buying a call is expensive.
+So you sell a higher call to someone else to help pay for it.
+It's like getting a discount coupon; you save money upfront, but you agree to share some of your winnings if the stock really takes off.

+You **buy a call** at a lower strike price and **sell a call** at a higher strike price (same expiration).
+You profit if the stock goes up, but your gains are capped at the higher strike.

+You pay a net debit (costs money upfront) because you're buying the more expensive lower-strike call.

+### Bull Put (credit)

+A bull put spread pays you money upfront but you're taking on an obligation.

+Someone pays you money to promise you'll buy their stock at a certain price if it drops.
+You're nervous about that promise, so you buy insurance (a lower put) in case the stock really crashes.
+You keep the difference between what they paid you and what your insurance cost.
+You win as long as the stock doesn't fall too much.

+You sell a put at a higher strike price and buy a put at a lower strike price (same expiration).
+You profit if the stock stays flat or goes up, keeping the premium difference.

+You receive a net credit (collect money upfront) because you're selling the more expensive higher-strike put.

+### Bear Put (debit)

+A bear put spread costs money but lets you profit from declines.

+You think the stock will fall, so you buy the right to sell it at a high price.
+But puts are expensive, so you sell someone else the right to sell at an even lower price to help pay for yours.
+It's like betting on a team to lose, but agreeing to share some winnings if they lose really badly; you get a discount on your bet upfront.

+You buy a put at a higher strike price and sell a put at a lower strike price (same expiration).
+You profit if the stock goes down, but your gains are capped at the lower strike.

+You pay a net debit (costs money upfront) because you're buying the more expensive higher-strike put.

+### Bear Call (credit)

+A bear call spread pays you money upfront but you're betting the stock won't rise.

+Someone pays you money to let them buy stock from you at a certain price if it goes up.
+You're worried the stock might really shoot up, so you buy insurance (a higher call) to protect yourself.
+You keep the difference between what they paid you and what your insurance cost.
+You win as long as the stock doesn't rise too much.

+You sell a call at a lower strike price and buy a call at a higher strike price (same expiration).
+You profit if the stock stays flat or goes down, keeping the premium difference.

+You receive a net credit (collect money upfront) because you're selling the more expensive lower-strike call.

+### Condor (debit)

+You're betting the stock will stay calm and not move too much in either direction.
+You set up four price levels like fence posts.
+If the stock stays between the two middle posts, you win.
+If it runs wild past the outer posts, you lose (but only what you paid).
+It's like betting a dog will stay in the yard; not too far left, not too far right.

+You combine a bull spread and a bear spread using all calls OR all puts.
+You buy options at the outer strikes and sell options at the inner strikes.
+You profit if the stock stays within a range between the two middle strikes.

+You pay a net debit (costs money upfront).

-TODO: Iron Condor
+### Iron Condor (credit)

+Two people pay you money; one bets the stock goes way up, another bets it goes way down.
+You take their money and buy cheap insurance on both sides in case they're right.
+As long as the stock stays boring and doesn't move much, you keep all the money.
+It's like being paid to bet that nothing exciting happens; you win if things stay calm.

+You combine a **Bull Put** spread (lower strikes) and a **Bear Call** spread (higher strikes).
+You sell options at the inner strikes and buy options at the outer strikes for protection.
+You profit if the stock stays within the range between the two short strikes.

+You receive a net credit (collect money upfront).

+## Indicators

+### Stochastics

+TODO

+### Bollinger Bands

+TODO

+### 50-Day Moving Average (50-DMA)

+The average closing price of a stock over the past 50 trading days.
+It's recalculated daily, creating a smoothed line on a chart that filters out short-term price noise.

+- Trend identification: Shows the intermediate-term direction of a stock.
+If price is above the 50-DMA, it suggests an uptrend; below suggests a downtrend.
+- Support and resistance: The 50-DMA often acts as a support level in uptrends (stock bounces off it) or resistance in downtrends (stock struggles to break above it).

+Trading signals:

+- Stock crossing above the 50-DMA can signal bullish momentum
+- Stock crossing below can signal bearish momentum

+Traders often watch when the 50-DMA crosses the 200-DMA (called a "Golden Cross" when 50 crosses above, or "Death Cross" when it crosses below).
+In the context of options:
+Traders use the 50-DMA to time entries and exits.
+For example:

+Buying calls when a stock bounces off its 50-DMA in an uptrend Selling calls or buying puts when a stock fails to break above its 50-DMA Setting strike prices relative to where the 50-DMA sits

+It's a popular technical indicator because 50 days represents roughly 2-3 months of trading, capturing medium-term momentum without being too reactive to daily swings.

+### Volume

+TODO

 ## Options Trading Cheat Sheet

+1. Start looking for trades 1430-1500.
 1. Options are bought in contracts; contract size is usually 100 shares per contract.
-2. Only place 20% of capital at risk on any one trade (e.g. $2,000 per trade for a $10,000 trading bank).
+1. Only place 20% of capital at risk on any one trade (e.g. $2,000 per trade for a $10,000 trading bank).
+1. Do not do more than 60 contracts per trade.
-3. Only have 3 trades open at any one time.
+1. Only have 3 trades open at any one time.
+1. To maximise profit always look at selling at market open (1000-1030), as market tends to open high and stoops over the day.
+1. To minimise loss, wait to sell until afternoon.
-4. Limit losses at 20% on any one trade.
+1. Limit losses at 20% on any one trade.
-6. Calculate **break even** by adding (call) or subtracting (put), the **option value** from the **strike price**.
+1. Calculate **break even** by adding (call) or subtracting (put), the **option value** from the **strike price**.
-7. When buying a **Call** always pick the first strike price below the current share price.
+1. When buying a **Call** always pick the first strike price below the current share price.
-8. ASX traded ETO's expire on a Thursday, as per their [expiry date calendar](https://www.asx.com.au/markets/trade-our-derivatives-market/overview/equity-derivatives/single-stock-derivatives/expiry-calendar.html).
+1. ASX traded ETO's expire on a Thursday, as per their [expiry date calendar](https://www.asx.com.au/markets/trade-our-derivatives-market/overview/equity-derivatives/single-stock-derivatives/expiry-calendar.html).
-9. Due to time decay, pick an expiry 6-8 weeks out, minimum of 4 weeks, and never hold with less than 3 weeks to expiry.
+1. Due to time decay, pick an expiry 6-8 weeks out, minimum of 4 weeks, and never hold with less than 3 weeks to expiry.
+1. Spreads don't suffer from time decay.
-10. Set technical stops at ~20% support (for a call) or resistance (for a put).
+1. Set technical stops at ~20% support (for a call) or resistance (for a put).
-11. Monitor daily.
+1. Monitor daily.
-12. Exit signals: for directional stay in the trade no longer than seven trading days, bollinger band breakout, no more than 3 weeks out from expiry, when 20-30% profit is reached
+1. Exit signals: for directional stay in the trade no longer than seven trading days, bollinger band breakout, no more than 3 weeks out from expiry, when 20-30% profit is reached

 ## FAQ

-Why is having real-time market data important when trading options?
+- Why is having real-time market data important when trading options

-What are common repair strategies?
+- What are common repair strategies

-When should I close a trade?
+- When should I close a trade

-To what unit does an option premium apply?
+- To what unit does an option premium apply

-What differentiates European and American options?
+- What differentiates European and American options

-What are the basic entry signals for a bullish day?
+- What are the basic entry signals for a bullish day

-What are the basic entry signals for a bearish day?
+- What are the basic entry signals for a bearish day

-When is the maximum risk realised for a call option, for a share that falls below its strike price?
+- When is the maximum risk realised for a call option, for a share that falls below its strike price

-How many options are usually bundled into a contract?
+- How many options are usually bundled into a contract?
+- When is a mini warrant a preferrable instrument to an option?
+When the exit thresholds on an option sit above the support.
+In this case you want to take advantage of a support bounce (trampoline).
+- How much is brokerage?
+AUD$75 per strike or 0.55% (whichever is higher)

 ## Glossary